matthew-c-austin/reading-notes/301/class-08.md

 9. What status code does an unsuccessful GET request return?

     Depends.
-404 for no found resource, 204 if teh body included in the response is empty.
+404 for no found resource, 204 if the body included in the response is empty.

 10. What status code does a successful POST request return?